Student Accessibility FAQs

 - Be accommodated with dignity and courtesy in classrooms and other areas on campus.

-- Expect that faculty, staff, and other students will use appropriate language, free of discriminatory or derogatory remarks regarding disabilities.
+- Expect that employees and other students will use appropriate language, free of discriminatory or derogatory remarks regarding disabilities.

-- Expect that faculty and staff members will keep confidential any personal information that is shared with them.
+- Expect that an employee will keep confidential any personal information that is shared with them.

 - An individualized assessment of documentation.